Lipoyl synthase

 Lipoyl synthase is an enzyme that belongs to the radical SAM (S-adenosyl methionine) family.
 Within the radical SAM superfamily, lipoyl synthase is in a sub-family of enzymes that catalyze sulfur insertion reactions.
-Enzymes in this family contain two 4Fe-4S clusters, from which they obtain the sulfur groups that will be transferred onto the corresponding substrates.
-This particular enzyme participates in lipoic acid metabolism, so it transfers two sulfur atoms from its 4Fe-4S cluster onto the protein N6-(octanoyl)lysine through radical generation.
+The enzymes in this subfamily differ from general radical SAM enzymes, as they contain two 4Fe-4S clusters.
+From these clusters, the enzymes obtain the sulfur groups that will be transferred onto the corresponding substrates.
+This particular enzyme participates in the final step of lipoic acid metabolism, transferring two sulfur atoms from its 4Fe-4S cluster onto the protein N6-(octanoyl)lysine through radical generation.
 This enzyme is usually localized to the mitochondria.
 Two organisms that have been extensively studied with regards to this enzyme are Escherichia coli and Mycobacterium tuberculosis.
-It is also found in other organisms, such as yeast and plants.
+It is currently being studied in other organisms including yeast, plants, and humans.

 Nomenclature

 The systematic name of this enzyme class is protein N6-(octanoyl)lysine:sulfur sulfurtransferase.
 Other names in common use include: